-Format exec://<fullPathToCreateScript> Default -- Description If you use the native accounting manager interface, Moab runs this script to create a chargeable job or reservation in order to determine whether it should be created.
-For jobs, the CREATEFAILUREACTION parameter specifies the action that should be taken if the authorization fails (such as for insufficient funds).
-Example AMCFG[mam] CREATEURL=exec://\$TOOLSDIR/mam/usage.create.mam.pl Moab calls the usage.create.mam.pl script for authorization before starting a job or
+Format exec:// <fullpathtocreatescript></fullpathtocreatescript> Default Description If you use the native accounting manager interface, Moab runs this script to create a chargeable job or reservation in order to determine whether it should be created.
+For jobs, the CREATEFAILUREACTION parameter specifies the action that should be taken if the authorization fails (such as for insufficient funds)

+CREATEURL

+AMCFG[mam] CREATEURL=exec://\$TOOLSDIR/mam/usage.create.mam.pl

+Moab calls the usage.create.mam.pl script for authorization before starting a job or reservation.